+30%

-Our total workforce includes 6,192 full-time regular employees as of December 31, 2020.
+fur total workforce includes 6, 192 full-time regular employees as of December 31, 202

 WOMEN IN SENIOR MANAGEMENT (Grade 25+)

 A full list of publicly available metrics are available in the data section on our website.

-New Representation Goals

-In 2020, we set two long-term goals to ensure we are building a more diverse workforce by expanding our reach and removing barriers that have disproportionately impacted marginalized and underrepresented groups.
+New Representation Goals In 2020, we set two long-term goals to ensure we are building a more diverse workforce by expanding our reach and removing barriers that have disproportionately impacted marginalized and underrepresented groups.
 These goals have been included as a key performance indicator for senior leadership in the organization.
 Annual progress against them will be included in future reports.

-BLACK/AFRICAN AMERICAN REPRESENTATION

-PROGRESS AS OF 2020

-Achieve 14% representation in the U.S. workforce by 2027

-FEMALE REPRESENTATION

-PROGRESS AS OF 2020

-GOAL

-Achieve 50% representation in the global workforce by 2027

-Diversity Task Forces

-To hold ourselves accountable and ensure progress toward our race and gender equity goals, we established two diversity task forces.
+BLACK/AFRICAN AMERICAN FEMALE REPRESENTATION REPRESENTATION GOAL GOAL PROGRESS AS OF 2020 PROGRESS AS OF 2020 Achieve 14% Achieve 50% 30% representation representation in the U.S. in the global 2027 GOAL 2027 GOAL workforce by 2027 workforce by 2027 Diversity Task Forces To hold ourselves accountable and ensure progress toward our race and gender equity goals, we established two diversity task forces.
 These task forces are led by FMC officers and consist of cross functional teams from various levels of the organization.

-2020 ACTIONS FOR GENDER EQUITY AND SOCIAL JUSTICE AND RACE EQUITY TASK FORCES

-- Established monthly Gender and Race Equity Scorecard to track progress and analyze trends relevant to representation goals - Conducted Female Exit Overview analyzing 2020 exits by age group, tenure and grade to determine areas of focus for retention - Established global themes on gender equity for operations around leadership, recruiting and retention - Performed global analysis of prospective opportunities and challenges to female hiring and retention in operations by region and country
+2020 ACTIONS FOR GENDER EQUITY AND SOCIAL JUSTICE AND RACE EQUITY TASK FORCES - Established monthly Gender and Race Equity Scorecard to track progress and analyze trends relevant to representation goals - Conducted Female Exit Overview analyzing 2020 exits by age group, tenure and grade to determine areas of focus for retention - Established global themes on gender equity for operations around leadership, recruiting and retention - Performed global analysis of prospective opportunities and challenges to female hiring and retention in operations by region and country

-- Established company-wide requirement of diverse candidate slates and diverse interview panels - > Established partnership with Mathison as a resource to advance efforts to increase the diversity of our applicant pool - > Expanded the Talent Acquisition team to recruit diverse candidates for the U.S.

-Employee Resource Groups

-In 2020, we continued to expand and grow our Employee Resource Groups (ERGs) to better support the needs of our organization.
+- Established company-wide requirement of diverse candidate slates and diverse interview panels - Established partnership with Mathison as a resource to advance efforts to increase the diversity of our applicant pool - Expanded the Talent Acquisition team to recruit diverse candidates for the U.S. Employee Resource Groups In 2020, we continued to expand and grow our Employee Resource Groups (ERGs) to better support the needs of our organization.
 Below is a list of our ERGs with a spotlight on The Bridge, FMC's multicultural ERG.